The Technology Rules Kids and Teens Wish Their Parents Would Follow

 Kids and teens want their parents to practice what they preach.
 For example, putting the phone down when everyone is at the table should be a rule that applies to everyone.
 When you create your family technology rules, be mindful that these are rules for every family member, even the parents.
 This helps everyone be more accountable for their own actions and more likely to follow the rules.Tech tip: Help each other be more accountable for your family’s digital health by adhering to these guidelines and communicating regularly about what is and is no longer working for your family.

 Reboot’s National Day of Unplugging is a 24-hour respite from digital devices.
-This year it will be taking place from sundown March 9th-sundown March 10th.
+In 2018 it will be taking place from sundown March 9th – sundown March 10th.
 Try putting away your phone in one of their “cell phone sleeping bags”, available at Parents Place locations.
 You can do this for one hour, the whole day, or something in between!
 It may impact you in a way you never expected.

 As an agency, we are dedicated to the idea of responsible use of technology and are here to assist your family create your own rules around technology, particularly if it has become a cause of stress in your home.